logo

 Why this matters for your costs recovery

-The judgment arms paying parties with fresh Points of Dispute about entitlement and recoverability if case conduct appears to have been in unqualified hands.
+The judgment arms paying parties with fresh Points of Dispute around entitlement and recoverability where files suggest paralegal-led conduct.
 Expect scrutiny of:

-• Time entries suggesting strategic decisions by unqualified staff.
+• Time entries implying strategic decisions by unqualified staff.

 ________________________________________